evanwill/get-git/3-workflow.md

 {% include figure.html file="workflow.png" alt="git workflow" width="100%" %}

-Let's go through the basic commands!
+Let's walk through the basic commands!

-> Always remember Git has good built in help, so add `--help` to any command to learn more.
+> Always remember: Git has good built in help, so add `--help` to any command to learn more.

 ## git clone

-To copy a repository from GitHub, use `git clone`.
+To download a copy of a repository from GitHub, use `git clone`.

-Go to your test GitHub repository, click the green "Clone or download" button, and copy the URL.
+Go to the test GitHub repository you created during the [last step]({{ '/2-setup.html' | absolute_url }}), click the green "Clone or download" button, and copy the URL.
 In your terminal, navigate to your desired location (I suggest a folder named "GitHub" in your Documents directory).
-Type `git clone` and paste in your URL (right click or shift+Ctrl+V).
+Type `git clone` and paste in your URL (right click or `shift+Ctrl+V`).
 For example:

 ```
 git clone https://github.com/uidaholib/git-example.git
 ```

-Clone will download a full copy of the repository to your local machine and record its origin on GitHub (if you get an error on Git Bash, check this [note](notes/gitbash-bug.html)).
+Clone will download a full copy of the repository to your local machine and record its origin on GitHub.
 This ensures there is a connection so you can `push` your changes to GitHub or `fetch` updates.

 Your cloned repo is simply a folder of files, with a hidden `.git` directory that stores the full history.
-`.git` is hidden for a reason--you don't need to know anything about it!
+The `.git` folder is hidden for a reason--you don't need to know anything about it!
 The rest of the directory is the same as any other folder on your computer.
-You can edit, create, delete, or move files just as you normally would--but now Git is watching.
+You can edit, create, delete, or move files just as you normally would--but now Git is watching!

 ## git status